djibe/recommandations-medicales/content/recommandations/splenomegalie.md

 sctid = "16294009"
 draft = true
 flowchart = true
-todo = "TODO: more sources and publish"
+todo = "TODO: more sources and publish, source on flowchart"
 +++

 {{%article-summary%}}